The Patriot Post® · Lincoln's Legacy at 200

 Three weeks before this anniversary, Barack Obama insisted on using Abraham Lincoln’s Bible as he took his inaugural presidential oath of office.
 Those who know our nation’s distinguished history understand why Obama then proceeded to choke on that oath.

 Shamefully, in our own country, it is Obama’s Democrat Party which has propagated disastrous statist social policies, which have, in turn, kept poor Americans enslaved on urban poverty plantations for generations.
+And they have subordinated black constituents using race hustling rhetoric condemned by Frederick Douglass, Booker Washington and Martin King.

 The contrast between Obama and Ronald Reagan is akin to the contrast between Lincoln and George Washington.
 While Presidents Washington and Reagan were advocates of American Liberty and Rule of Law, Lincoln was and Obama is an advocate of rule of men, the irrevocable terminus of the latter being tyranny.
 Lincoln was not a defender of the “Unalienable Rights of Man,” and neither is Obama.